Styling Products to the Rescue:

 Styling Tools to the Rescue:

 Curling your hair is a very effective method to blur the lines of a haircut dilemma.
-Curly hair appears shorter, and the lines of that hated haircut are no longer quite so visible!
-Make sure to apply a heat protectant before curling hair or using a hair dryer – we recommend essence ULTÎME Crystal Shine Heat Protection spray.
+Curly hair appears shorter, and the lines of that hated haircut are no longer quite so visible.
+Apply heat protectant before using a curling iron or foam curlers and a blow dryer to create the curls.
+Use your fingers to tousle your hair a bit.
+You may also like to use hair wax to accentuate individual hair strands or ends.